prizeprofile/lambda-oauth-request-token/README.md

 * `TWITTER_KEY` can be found on Twitter developer page.
 * `TWITTER_SECRET` can be found on Twitter developer page.
-* `CALLBACK_URI` where should the user be redirected to after they authorize the app.
+* `CALLBACK_URI` of location that the user should be redirected to after they authorize the app.

 ## Responses